diegotorrent/WifiProbe/README.md

  * SSID (Service Set Identifier): The SSID is the name of the Wi-Fi network the device is trying to discover or connect to.
 This field can be empty or contain the SSID of a specific network;
  * BSSID (Basic Service Set Identifier): The BSSID is the MAC address of the access point (AP) or router that the device is probing.
 If the device is trying to connect to a specific network, it will include the BSSID of that network's AP;
 > [!NOTE]
-> Additional Information: Probe requests may contain additional information such as the supported Wi-Fi standards (e.g., 802.11ac, 802.11n), the device's capabilities, and more.
+> Probe requests may contain additional information such as the supported Wi-Fi standards (e.g., 802.11ac, 802.11n), the device's capabilities, and more.

 ### How Wireless Probe Requests Work: